 A Note on Pin Bones and the Y-Bones

-Some species, notably pike, have a row of Y-shaped bones.
+Some species, notably northern pike, have a row of Y-shaped bones.
 Removing them takes a specific technique and some practice.
 Look up a method specific to that species before you start.

 Scaling and Gutting (Whole Fish)